View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 For further information regarding eligibility for International Training Fellowships, please email firstname.lastname@example.org.

 Medical professionals need to continually seek ways to improve their career prospects in an increasingly competitive job market where a postgraduate qualification is often now deemed essential.

 The MMed provides a highly relevant qualification for doctors working in a specialist area of medicine which will add to your portfolio of qualifications and provide you with opportunities for professional development supported by expert clinicians and academics.

-If you are joining the MMed in academic years 2020/21 or 2021/22 and are already registered with the General Medical Council, you can expect your tuition fees to be £16,000 for the entire programme, subject to meeting the programme’s UK residency criteria and completing the course within three years.
+If you are joining the MMed in academic year 2021/22, are already registered with the General Medical Council, and have been working in the NHS for a minimum of two years at the point you enrol on the programme, you can expect the tuition fee to be £16,000 for the entire course, subject to completing the programme within three years.